 We work with our members to increase the public understanding of land management activities and to encourage responsible behaviour by access takers.

-We are a full and active member of the National Access Forum (NAF), established by Scottish Natural Heritage (SNH) to advise on national issues linked to Scottish access rights.
+SLE is a full and active member of the National Access Forum (NAF), established by Scottish Natural Heritage (SNH) to advise on national issues linked to Scottish access rights.
 The NAF often develops small working groups to discuss specific issues in more detail, ensuring SLE members interests are represented.
 Recent work we have been involved with has included:

 - preparing draft guidance for the use of mediation when tackling difficult access disputes